 Daniel [‘White Daniel’] moved to Arkansas and lived to a ripe old age. [see Phil.
 Cem.
 Records # 167.]

 Hector (White) [B. 1813, D. 29 Jan 1885] second son of Alexander McNeill and Polly McEachern, married a Miss [Flora Ann] McDougald [B. 23 Jul 1820, D. 29 Jan 1897].
 They had one daughter.
 He lived on and owned the farm where Neill Smith now lives near Shannon.
 The McDougald family moved to Ala. about 1855.
 Hector and his family soon joined them but were soon displeased and returned to N.C. and lived and died near Antioch.
 His wife still resides on the place.
 Their only child, Amanda [B. 28 Oct 1845, D. 19 Mar 1902], married a Mr Carter. [‘White’ Hector B. 1813, D. Jan.
 29, 1885]

-One of Alex McNeill’s daughters [Amanda] married a Mr. Buie and moved west.
-Another daughter married Archie Campbell.
+One of Alex McNeill’s daughters [Elizabeth "Betsy"] married a Mr. Buie and moved west.
+Another daughter [Catherine] married Archie Campbell [son of John Campbell of Campbell's Bridge and his wife Catherine].
 They live near Antioch and have a large family.
-[Was this daughter named Catherine??]

 Sarah married Hector Graham.
 They lived near James Conoly.
 They have no children.